diantyapitaloka/Variable-PHP/README.md

 - Values are assigned using the equal sign, also called the assignment operator (=).
 Repetition of a process with the same name results in a change in value.

 - PHP will also automatically understand the type of variable that corresponds to the value you have set.
 The context in which a particular PHP variable works is called the scope of the PHP variable.

+## 🦞🦀🦑 Note for PHP Variable 🦑🦀🦞
 Several things you need to pay attention to when using PHP variables:

 1. Variables in PHP start with the $ sign.
 2. Variables in PHP are used to store information (values).